MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr.md

 You can set the minimal consent level for any lead-scoring model.
 When set, the model scores only leads that are associated with contacts who have granted that consent level or higher.

-To do this, open the lead scoring model, go to the **Summary** tab and choose the minimal consent level from the **Required consent** drop-down list.
+To do this, open the lead scoring model, go to the **Summary** tab, and choose the minimal consent level from the **Required consent** drop-down list.

 ## Respond to get-my-data requests